 What is the Multidisciplinary Approach to Addiction?

 Due to the multifaceted nature of addiction and its effects, treatment and the recovery process as a whole become rather complicated.
 When a treatment regimen doesn’t address the varied effects of addiction, one’s treatment is inadequate, either preventing the full extent of one’s recovery potential or leaving an individual at significantly higher risk of relapse.
 As such, treating only the behavioral aspects of addiction, offering only holistic treatments, and implementing only cognitive behavioral therapy are examples of inadequate treatment approaches since each possible scenario involves accounting for a very limited range of needs.
-In short, this would be the opposite of a multidisciplinary approach with an individual receiving only a portions of the treatments necessary for a comprehensive recovery.
+In short, this would be the opposite of a multidisciplinary approach with an individual receiving only a portion of the treatments necessary for a comprehensive recovery.

 By definition, something described as “multidisciplinary” could be defined, in short, as being derivative of multiple disciplines.
 Therefore, it follows that a multidisciplinary approach to addiction treatment refers to the consideration of differing perspectives of recovery and the inclusion of treatments from different disciplinary backgrounds in recovery curricula.
 Despite the distinction between branches of science and the various specialties in medicine, these different perspectives are frequently found to be complementary.
 This technique of uniting seemingly differing perspectives in a unified approach has become increasingly common in recent years as research has indicated that the benefits of a multidisciplinary approach far outweigh any perceived shortcomings.